-- The 2012 Kids' Inpatient Database (KID) incorporates the following changes to enhance confidentiality: - > The 2012 KID eliminates State identifiers, unencrypted hospital identifiers, and other data elements that are not uniformly available across States. - ➤ HOSP_KID is now the encrypted hospital number.
+Beginning with 2012 data, the Kids' Inpatient Database (KID) incorporated the following changes to enhance confidentiality:

+- ➤ The 2012 KID eliminated State identifiers, unencrypted hospital identifiers, and other data elements that were not uniformly available across States. - ➤ HOSP_KID is now the encrypted hospital number.
 Prior to the 2012 KID, the HCUP hospital identifier (HOSPID) provided the linkage between the KID Inpatient Core files and the Hospital Weights file.
 Beginning with the 2012 KID, the KID hospital number (HOSP_KID) provides the linkage between the KID Inpatient Core files and the Hospital Weights file.
-The HOSP_KID values are reassigned each year, so they cannot be used to link hospitals across years. - ➤ The 2012 KID no longer includes hospital identifiers that can be linked to other hospital-level data (such as the AHA Annual Survey).

-- ➤ KID_STRATUM=9999 (or 9998 in 2003) is now the way to identify children's hospitals.
+The HOSP_KID values are reassigned each year, so they cannot be used to link hospitals across years. - ➤ The 2012 KID no longer includes hospital identifiers that can be linked to other hospital-level data (such as the AHA Annual Survey). - ➤ KID_STRATUM=9999 (or 9998 in 2003) is now the way to identify children's hospitals.
 Prior to 2012, children's hospitals could be selected using the NACHTYPE data element in the KID.
-Beginning with 2012 data, NACHTYPE is no longer available, but discharges from freestanding children's hospitals are stratified as children's hospitals (KID_STRATUM=9999 or 9998). - ➤ HOSP_DIVISION was added to indicate the hospital census division-New England, Middle Atlantic, East North Central, West North Central, South Atlantic, East South Central, West South Central, Mountain, or Pacific.
-REGION remains the data element used in post-stratification and represents an aggregation of divisions.
+Beginning with 2012 data, NACHTYPE is no longer available, but discharges from freestanding children's hospitals are stratified as children's hospitals (KID_STRATUM=9999 or 9998).